INFORMATION FOR VISITING POWER PILOTS

 The Designated Operational Coverage (DOC) of this service is 10 Nautical Miles from the site and 3000 feet in height.
 Visitors are requested not to call Bembridge Radio until inside the Operational Coverage.

-Visiting aircraft are advised to join either down wind on the North side or by executing a standard overhead join.
+Visiting aircraft are advised to join down wind on the North side.
 On days when Bembridge Radio is not operational then blind radio calls should be made to Bembridge Traffic on frequency 123.250 for safety purposes.

 Fuel is not available at Bembridge.